International Centre for Diffraction Data

 In 2019, Materials Data, also known as MDI, merged with ICDD.
 Materials Data creates JADE software used to collect, analyze, and simulate XRD data and solve issues in an array of materials science projects.

-In 2020, the ICDD and the Cambridge Crystallographic Data Centre (CCDC) announced a data partnership.
-The CCDC curates and maintains the Cambridge Structural Database (CSD).
+In 2020, the ICDD and the Cambridge Crystallographic Data Centre, which curates and maintains the Cambridge Structural Database, announced a data partnership.

+On 1 September 2025, ICDD released their 2025-2026 databases.
+Release 2026 of the Powder Diffraction File™ (PDF®) contains 1,126,200+ material data sets.
+Each data set contains diffraction, crystallographic, and bibliographic data, as well as experimental, instrument, and sampling conditions, and select physical properties in a common standardized format.